Billie L. Turner Endowment

 The Stengl-Wyer Endowment

-The endowment supports a number of programs: the Stengl-Wyer Postdoctoral Scholars Program which provides up to three years of independent support for talented postdoctoral researchers in the broad area of the diversity of life and/or organisms in their natural environments; year-long fellowships for doctoral candidates pursuing dissertation research in the area of Diversity of life and organisms in their natural environments; and grants to support research for current faculty and research staff.
+- Stengl-Wyer Postdoctoral Scholars Program- provides up to three years of support for talented postdoctoral researchers in the broad area of the diversity of life and/or organisms in their natural environments, to pursue innovative, independent research.

 The Winkler Family Foundation